-"Kids LOVE this drill.
+"Kids LOVE this activity.
 It's a great example of taking risks in a controlled environment and is an excellent confidence builder."

 What's your background in Ultimate?

 I've been playing ultimate for about 19 years, starting out with GB Juniors and then going on to captain at university (Leeds).
 After uni I dropped off for a bit but I have begun playing for my local club since moving back to my home town (Leicester) a few years ago.

 I coach a weekly evening class for 7-12 year olds at a sports hall in my old school (coincidence).
 I don't have a lot of top flight experience but I've been teaching beginners of various levels for years.